DiscontinuedUpdate: Mizuno Wave Inspire 15

 The fit and sizing of the Wave Inspire 12 is identical with its predecessor.
 It has a snug heel and midfoot with ample of room in the toe box for natural splay.
 This is great for those with medium measurements and who love a roomy toebox.
 The widths are the standard D and B for the men’s and women’s, respectively.

-The Mizuno’s X10 rubber outsole was used in the shoe for a durable and enhanced traction.
+The Mizuno’s X10 rubber outsole, which is also used in the Mizuno Wave Inspire 15, offers durability and enhanced traction.
 The Wave Inspire 12 has increased the blown rubber in the forefoot for added cushioning, durability and responsiveness.
 It also features the brand’s Flex Controller technology that increases flexibility in high-flex areas.

 Mizuno combined several notable technologies in the midsole of the Wave Inspire 12.
 The Mizuno Wave technology is extended from the heel to the midfoot to deliver a well-cushioned and springy ride.
 With the SmoothRide Engineering, runners can experience a smoother heel-to-toe transition.